-As I'm sure you're all aware, the Government has announced that the 'accountants' licensing exemption' will be replaced with a new form of limited Australian financial services (AFS) licence.
-Currently, reg 7.1.29A of the Corporations Regulations 2001 permits accountants to provide advice on the establishment of SMSFs without the need for an AFS licence.
+The Government has passed new law that will replace the 'accountants' licensing exemption' with a new form of limited AFS licence.
+Currently, reg 7.1.29A of the Corporations Regulations 2001 (Corporations Regulations) permits accountants to provide advice on the establishment of SMSFs without the need for an AFS licence.
 This exemption will cease on 1 July 2016, and from that date all accountants who wish to give advice on SMSFs will need to be licensed.

 The reform highlights the important role that professional accountants play in providing advice to the community.
-In the words of the Hon.
-Bill Shorten, the Minister for Financial Services and Superannuation, options for consumers to access low-cost financial advice on important issues including insurance and superannuation needs.3
+In the words of the Hon Bill Shorten, the Minister for Financial Services and Superannuation:

 [t]his ... is a major step forward and will help to facilitate a significant expansion in the provision of financial advice to Australians.
-As accountants begin operating within the AFSL regime, there will be more
+As accountants begin operating within the AFSL regime, there will be more options for consumers to access low-cost financial advice on important issues including insurance and superannuation needs.